-Electrical: Burns, Electrocution, and Shock
+Electrical Hazards - BE SAFE Pt1: Burns, Electrocution, & Shock

-BES is the first of a two-part series about electrical safety.
 BE SAFE Part 1 helps learners remember the different types of electrical hazards.
 "B" if for Burns, "E" is for Electrocution, and "S" is for Shock.

-This training module examines unsafe electrical hazards, how to prevent electrical burns, best work practices to prevent electrocutions, why electricity is so dangerous, and how to develop self-awareness around electricity.
+This training module examines electrical hazards, the types of injuries that electrical hazards can cause, why electricity is so dangerous, and how to develop increased self-awareness around electricity.